nuxeo/FunkLoad/funkload/demo/README.txt

   An test case that requires a credential server.

 * xmlrpc/
-  An example on how to test/bench an XML RPC server.
-Makefile example.
+  An example on how to test/bench an XML RPC server with a Makefile example.